-Check out these fun places to keep the children entertained during the school holidays.
-No more last-minute cancellations for rain or trying to avoid the unforgiving sun.
-And fun activities don’t have to come with a heavy price tag – everything listed here costs $30 or less!
+Check out these fun places to keep the children entertained during the school holidays that don’t come with a heavy price tag – everything listed here costs around $30 or less, and plenty are free!

 The Science Centre needs no introduction as a hot favourite with both kids and adults, but have you checked out the great new exhibits?
 A definite highlight is DinoQuest, which presents a journey through a world of paleontology.
-You’ll need a full day here (or to buy an annual membership) to see the colourful Butterfly Vivarium, The Tinkering Studio and E3 (E-mmersive Experiential Environments), as well as the daily fire tornado demonstration, and Omni Theatre, Southeast Asia’s first 8K 3D dome theatre, showcasing digital movies and live planetarium shows.
+You’ll need a full day here (or buy an annual membership and drop in whenever you like) to fully take in the E-mmersive Experiential Environments, the daily fire tornado demonstration, and Omni Theatre, Southeast Asia’s first 8K 3D dome theatre, showcasing digital movies and live planetarium shows.

 15 Science Centre Road